Alanhsiu/ECM202A_2025Fall_Project_14/docs/index.md

 # **2. Related Work**

-## Multimodal Fusion for Gesture Recognition
+## Multimodal Fusion

-**[Wang20]** proposed RGB-D fusion networks using dual-stream CNNs with late fusion.
-While effective for clean data, performance degrades significantly when one modality is corrupted.
+**[Li16]** proposed RGB-D fusion networks using dual-stream CNNs with late fusion.
+While effective on clean RGB-D inputs, the method does not consider scenarios where one modality becomes unreliable.
 Our approach addresses this with dynamic allocation.

-**[Liu21]** introduced cross-modal attention for RGB-D action recognition, allowing the model to weight modalities differently.
-However, these weights are learned statically and cannot adapt to runtime input quality variations.
+**[Li18]** proposed a cross-modal attentional framework for RGB-D object detection.
+However, their fusion relies on feature concatenation, which implies static feature weighting that cannot adapt to runtime input quality variations.

 ## Adaptive Neural Networks

 **[Teerapittayanon16]** developed BranchyNet for early exit in CNNs, reducing computation for "easy" samples.
 This inspired our layer-wise allocation but extends it to the multimodal setting.

-**[Wu22]** proposed AdaFuse for adaptive multimodal fusion in video understanding, dynamically selecting which modalities to use per frame.
+**[Meng21]** proposed AdaFuse for adaptive temporal fusion in video understanding, dynamically selecting which feature channels to compute or reuse.
 Our work extends this by allocating computational depth within each modality.

 ## Vision Transformers and Efficiency